Articles (41)

 Major parks in London

 With more than 3,000 parks and open spaces, London is one of the world’s greenest cities – and that means this marvellous city has one for every occasion.
 And we really, really mean that.
-Whether you’re looking for a pristine picnic patch, a scruffy footie field, a serene sunbathing spot or an all-action sports park, London has a vast and diverse range of green spaces to choose from.
-For all its amazing local parks and secluded secret gardens, London’s biggest parks are among its very best.
+Whether you’re looking for a pristine picnic patch, a scruffy footie field, a serene sunbathing spot or an all-action sports park, here are the best parks in London, which is packed with outdoor spaces for every occasion.
+For all its amazing local parks and secluded secret gardens, the biggest parks in London are among its very best places to go when the weather hots up.
 And better yet, they’re completely free – until you fancy an ice cream, at least.
-Here’s our lowdown on London’s best major parks.
+Here’s our lowdown on the major parks in London, so you can plan your next session in the sun.
 RECOMMENDED: the full guide to outdoor London

 Pancake Day in London